ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 To ensure smooth operation and fair allocation of the above resources, many servers implement job scheduling systems that let users submit operations they want to run ahead of time, and then select which jobs to run in which order to maximize total performance and minimize slow-downs due to contention.

-The later chapters of this workshop discuss common scheduling systems in detail.
+{numref}`cluster-computing` describes Slurm, a popular scheduling system, in detail.
 The main take-home message here is that you should not start some job that requires large amounts of server resources simply by logging in to a remote server and immediately running a computation command from that server's shell.

 ### Cluster Computing